webdevphi/Winter-2018-Workshops/1-React/README.md

 *ECMAScript*
 - Standardized Specification for JavaScript
-- Could say JavaScript is an implementation of ECMAScript
+- JavaScript is an implementation of ECMAScript

 *Webpack*
 - Bundler